github/codeql/docs/codeql/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code.rst

    This ensures that the queries and libraries you write in VS Code also work in the query console on LGTM Enterprise.

-   If you prefer to add the CodeQL queries and libraries to an :ref:`existing workspace <existing-workspace>` instead of the starter workspace, then you should clone the appropriate branch of the `general CodeQL repository <https://github.com/github/codeql>`__ and add it to your workspace.
+   If you prefer to add the CodeQL queries and libraries to an :ref:`existing workspace <existing-workspace>` instead of the starter workspace, then you should clone the appropriate branch of the `CodeQL repository <https://github.com/github/codeql>`__ and add it to your workspace.

 .. _starter-workspace: